rollback

 The following example shows how you can use a <rollback>

-tag to reference the changeset that originally created a statement, in this case using changeset 2
+tag to reference the changeset that originally created a statement.
+This example uses changeset 2

 to implement rollback logic against changeset 1